Glorifying His name through wood products

 When a family member or friend contemplates suicide because of issues in their life which are crushing them (their body their choice), who are we to convince them that is the wrong decision?

-What these examples have in common is in a worldview void of God they are neither truly right or wrong (despite us using these qualifying terms), they are morally neutral (perhaps even without ultimate merit or meaning?) and the proponent and objector would be simply consistently living their worldview.
+What these examples have in common is in a worldview void of God they are neither truly right or wrong (despite us using these qualifying terms); they are morally neutral (perhaps even without ultimate merit or meaning?) and the proponent and objector would be simply consistently living their worldview.
 Yet the troubling and curious aspect of all these scenarios is we do line up on one side of all of them, and we do in fact call one side right and the other side wrong.
 And because we do that the implication remains there is a true standard, a gatekeeper, of what constitutes right and wrong.
 This is just one of the many reasons why God exists and why God’s law rules the day, and why an agnostic or atheistic worldview philosophically crumbles on morality.
-When you take the intellectual, emotional, and yes, theological leap to call something right or wrong, you imply there is a standard beyond yourself which makes it so.
+When you take the intellectual, emotional, and yes, theological leap to call something right or wrong, you imply there is a standard beyond yourself which makes it so, whether you are concious of it or not.
 Otherwise all this effort of debate and noise is just human opinion and anything goes.
 It would be a bit like arguing which flavor of ice cream is the best.
 That is the tragic logical terminus of a worldview void of God.
 It’s nihilism, and proponents of nihilism have an awfully short lifespan.
 Why is this?
-It’s because in a worldview of nihilism, there is no ultimate hope, no ultimate meaning, and many who try to “live” consistently with this worldview decide for themselves suicide is the only answer.
+In a worldview of nihilism there is no ultimate hope, no ultimate meaning, and many who try to “live” consistently with this worldview decide for themselves suicide is the only answer.

 So does a woman have a right to do with her body as she wants?
 Well yes, under an atheistic, polytheistic, or even agnostic worldview, she could justify (the framework of justice here would be a little foggy) that she does, but she would be very hard pressed to say much else about anybody else’s individual rights wouldn’t she?
 If rights are purely idiosyncratic, you don’t have much moral standing to admonish anybody else on anything, since it’s their body their choice.
 Imagine the consequences of such a worldview?

-It seems we’ve clearly shown if we have a right to do anything with our bodies we have no moral grounds to say what isn’t within the rights of anybody else.
+If nothing else in this post, it seems we’ve clearly shown when we decide we have a right to do anything with our bodies we have no moral grounds to say what isn’t within the rights of anybody else.
 And we haven’t even spoken about the rights (realized, potential, or otherwise) of the baby have we, or the father?

 So are there any reasons which would justify a woman to have an abortion?
 If God exists, it appears to be extremely difficult to find a scenario where a woman could justify aborting a child.
 Scenarios where the mother’s life would be at stake unless the child was terminated may supply us with an opportunity for a narrative of justification, but even those scenarios can prove tricky to argue against the true rightness and wrongness of an action.
 What is the objective we are trying to meet in this ethical dilemma?
 Sometimes there are no clear morally right choices, sometimes all we are dealt with are bad choices and we have to pick one.